Deploy your first application

 Note

-For the purpose of demonstration this guide uses Kind to create a Kubernetes cluster and Github.
+For the purpose of demonstration this guide uses Kind to create a Kubernetes cluster and an OCI registry.
 We recommend that beginners follow along with both.

 Create Kind Cluster